Esri/cityengine-sdk/README.md

 * [prt4cmd](examples/prt4cmd): a simple command line utility to apply rule packages onto initial shapes and generate models.
 * [stlenc](examples/stlenc): demonstrates how to write a custom encoder (exporter), in this case for the STL geometry format.
 * [stldec](examples/stldec): demonstrates how to write a custom decoder (importer) for the STL geometry format.

+## Documentation
+Read the [whitepaper](https://esri.github.io/cityengine-sdk/arcgis_prt_whitepaper.pdf) and the [architecture](https://esri.github.io/cityengine-sdk/arcgis_prt_architecture.pdf) overview pdfs or browse the [online reference](https://esri.github.io/cityengine-sdk).
+There is also an offline version in the downloaded sdk archive (/doc subdirectory).

 ## Related Software Products